 Prairie junegrass grows natively in most parts of North America.
 Where does Junegrass grow?
-It is found from Ontario to British Columbia, south to Delaware, California and Mexico.
-This hardy, adaptable grass grows in Plains Mountains, meadow foothills and forests.
-Its primary habitat is open rocky sites.
+It is found from Ontario to British Columbia, and down south to Delaware, California, and Mexico.
+This hardy, adaptable grass grows in the Plains Mountains, meadow foothills, and forests.
+Its primary habitat is open, rocky sites.
 This makes junegrass in landscapes that are challenging a perfect addition.

 Prairie junegrass reproduces through its prodigious seed or from tillers.
 The plant is tolerant of a wide variety of conditions but prefers a sunny, open area with moderate rainfall.

-The plant is broadly tolerant of cold, heat and drought but does prefer deep to moderately fine textured soil.
-Not only does the plant provide forage for wild and domestic animals, but the seeds feed small mammals and bird, and provides cover and nesting material.
+The plant is broadly tolerant of cold, heat, and drought but it does prefer deep to moderately fine textured soil.
+Not only does the plant provide forage for wild and domestic animals, but the seeds feed small mammals and birds, and provide cover and nesting material.

 To sow a stand of junegrass, till the soil to a depth of at least 6 inches (15 cm.).
 Seed should be stored in a cold, dry location until ready to use.
 Germination is most responsive in the cool seasons.